Our verdict

 Stiffness

-Despite the presence of the shanks, the oz / 425g is more flexible than the average hiking boot, requiring only 27.4N of force to bend it 90 degrees in our stiffness test.
+Despite the presence of the shanks, the Who should NOT buy is more flexible than the average hiking boot, requiring only 27.4N of force to bend it 90 degrees in our stiffness test.

-As such, the oz / 425g conforms to the natural flexion of our foot with relative ease which contributes to the shoe's comfy and forging nature.
+As such, the Who should NOT buy conforms to the natural flexion of our foot with relative ease which contributes to the shoe's comfy and forging nature.

 Test results